Yoga using props: The sopāśraya asana

 Textual evidence begins with the ancient bhāṣya commentary to the Yoga Sutras of Patanjali, which names an asana called sopāśraya, meaning "with support"; this was interpreted by medieval commentators such as Vācaspati's 10th century Tattvavaiśāradī and Vijñānabhikṣu's 16th century Yogavarttika as meaning the use of a yogapaṭṭa strap.
 The 19th century Śrītattvanidhi illustrates a seated posture named yogapaṭṭāsana, "the posture with yoga strap", with the band tied around the folded legs.
 Norman Sjoman states that this seems to have been an alternative meditation pose when the yogi's back needed additional support.

 The stambha meditation crutch

-Shankara glosses the posture mentioned by Patanjali as "The One with Support is with a yoga strap or with a prop such as a crutch"; later commentators such as Vācaspati, Hemacandra and Vijñānabhikṣu speak of the posture only as using a strap.
-The scholar James Mallinson however comments that a crutch (stambha or adhari) is seen both in miniature paintings of yogis and in current use (in India).
+In the 8th century Pātañjalayogaśāstravivaraṇa, Shankara glosses the posture mentioned by Patanjali as "The One with Support is with a yoga strap or with a prop such as a crutch"; later commentators such as Vācaspati, Hemacandra and Vijñānabhikṣu speak of the posture only as using a strap.
+The scholar James Mallinson however comments that a crutch (stambha or adhārī) is seen both in miniature paintings of yogis and in current use (in India).
 Mallinson states that the meditation crutch was in wide use amongst ascetics from the 16th century onwards; he has travelled India visiting hatha yoga practitioners, and describes the use of the crutch as "rare today, but not unknown", providing a photograph of a yogi at the 2010 Kumbh Mela at Haridwar in evidence.

+The 16th century Yogacintāmaṇī mentions sopāśrayāsana "Pose with Support" which uses a yoga belt as above, and describes two postures which use a crutch.
+One is Āsāvari "Best of the Crutches", which uses an āsā, probably meaning a T-shaped prop.
+Birch states that the yogi can place the prop under one armpit, or have it in front of the body with both arms resting on it.
+The other is Nidrāharāsana "Posture to prevent sleep", where a fine balance is maintained with the lower legs crossed in Padmasana and the body upright from the knees (a form of Gorakshasana), and the hands again holding a T-shaped prop.